sas-isus/d8-refactored/web/modules/contrib/google_tag/README.txt

 -------------

-Users in roles with the 'Administer Google Tag Manager' permission will be able to manage the settings for this module.
+Users in roles with the 'Administer Google Tag Manager' permission will be able to manage the module settings and containers for the site.
 Configure permissions as usual at:

  * Administration » People » Permissions
  * admin/people/permissions

-From the module settings page, configure the conditions on which the tags are inserted on a page response.
-Conditions exist for: page paths, user roles, and response statuses.
+From the module settings page, configure the snippet URI and the default conditions on which the tags are inserted on a page response.
+Conditions exist
+for: page paths, user roles, and response statuses.
 See:

  * Administration » Configuration » System » Google Tag Manager
  * admin/config/system/google_tag

+From the container management page, manage the containers to be inserted on a page response.
+Add one or more containers with separate container IDs and the snippet insertion conditions.
+See:

+ * Administration » Structure » Google Tag Manager
+ * admin/structure/google_tag

 For development purposes, create a GTM environment for your website and enter the 'environment ID' on the 'Advanced' tab of the settings form.